“But everyone seems to despise him, for some reason. I even saw him voted ‘most hated video game character’ on one forum.”

 “So tell me everything you plan on doing to Wufei as soon as you work here,” he said.

-That said, and speaking of Wufei, there just may have been, maybe, a reference to Link Worshiper‘s The Forsaken around here somewhere.
+There just may have been, maybe, a reference to Link Worshiper‘s The Forsaken around here somewhere.
 Too bad you’d have to be a WoWbie to get it, eh?